ceos-seo/data_cube_notebooks/docs/ingestion_guide_gpm.md

 Now that we have a complete ingestion configuration file, we are able to start the ingestion process.
 Use the following code snippet:

 ```
-datacube -v ingest -c ~/Datacube/agdc-v2/ingest/ingestion_configs/landsat_collection/ls7_collections_sr_general.yaml --executor multiproc 2
+datacube -v ingest -c ~/Datacube/agdc-v2/ingest/ingestion_configs/gpm/gpm_monthly_global.yaml --executor multiproc 2
 ```

 You'll notice a few things in the command above: -c is the option for the configuration file, and --executor multiproc enables multiprocessing.
 In our case, we're using two cores.
 You should see a significant amount of console output as well as a constantly updating status until ingestion is finished.
-With our ~1 degree tiles, you can also see that we are producing 9 tiles for the single acquisition due to our tiling settings.
-The console output can be seen below:
+The console output should resemble below:

 ```
 2017-06-11 12:02:31,965 12986 datacube INFO Running datacube command: /home/localuser/Datacube/datacube_env/bin/datacube -v ingest -c /home/localuser/Datacube/agdc-v2/ingest/ingestion_configs/landsat_collection/ls7_collections_sr_general.yaml --executor multiproc 2